securitybunker/databunker.org/content/doc/start/_index.md

 #### Admin access:

-The **admin user** or **Data Protection Officer (DPO)** can use this web interface to:
+The **admin user** or **Data Protection Officer (DPO)** can use the web interface to:
-1. Manage user requests, i.e. execute the "forget me" requests
+1. Delete user records to comply with GDPR RTBF "forget me" requests
-1. Manage consent forms
+1. Manage consent permissions, ensuring proper consent management for GDPR compliance
-1. View audit events
+1. View audit logs, demonstrating compliance with GDPR’s accountability principle

 You can use the ``DEMO`` **root token** to get access to the admin panel.

-The admin pannel allows to:
-* Delete user records in compliance with GDPR "forget me" requests.
-* Manage consent permissions.
-Proper consent management is crucial for GDPR compliance.
-* View audit logs.
-The audit log helps demonstrate compliance with GDPR's accountability principle.

 #### End-User Access:

-Databunker provides an optional customer portal, allowing end users to access and manage their personal information.
+Databunker provides an optional customer portal, allowing end users (or data subject in terms of GDPR) to access and manage their personal information.
 This feature helps with GDPR compliance, particularly concerning data subject rights.

 Key Features:
 1. Secure login.
 End users can log in using their email address or phone number.
 Databunker generates a random password and sends it to the user via email or SMS to verify their identity.